Alexei1999/features-applier/README.md

 ## Usage

-The features-applier library is designed to simplify the development process by enhancing React components with additional functionalities in a modular and maintainable way.
 Below is an example of how to apply some features to a React component:

 ```typescript
 import { applyFeatures } from "features-applier";